-As Summer Heated Up, Trump's Tweets About Non-White Democrats Intensified
+Twitter Analysis Shows How Trump Tweets Differently About Nonwhite Lawmakers

 Loading...

-That's more negative tweets than Trump has aimed at presidential candidates Elizabeth Warren or Bernie Sanders in the nearly three years he's been president.
+That's more negative tweets than Trump has aimed at presidential candidates Elizabeth Warren or Bernie Sanders in the nearly three years he has been president.

-Among other things, he's called the squad "a very racist group of troublemakers" and claimed they hate the United States.
+Among other things, he has called the squad "a very racist group of troublemakers" and claimed they hate the United States.

 The “Squad” is a very Racist group of troublemakers who are young, inexperienced, and not very smart.
 They are pulling the once great Democrat Party far left, and were against humanitarian aid at the Border...And are now against ICE and Homeland Security.
 So bad for our Country!— Donald J. Trump (@realDonaldTrump) July 22, 2019